Applying for a county farm

 - Submit a tender, your CV and business plan (which should include an outline of the proposed business and budgets to demonstrate it's viability and an indication of future development)

-- Interviews are undertake by the members of the Tenant Selection Panel and the Land Agents.
+- Interviews are undertaken by the members of the Tenant Selection Panel and the Land Agents.